Society & Work

 - How many jobs are created by automation and technology?

-- The WEF Future of Jobs 2023 Report projects 69 million new jobs created globally between 2023-2027 from technology adoption, against 83 million jobs displaced, resulting in a net loss of 14 million jobs.
+- The WEF Future of Jobs 2025 Report projects 170 million new jobs created globally by 2030 from technology adoption, against 92 million jobs displaced, resulting in a net gain of 78 million jobs.
+The prior 2023 report had projected a net loss of 14 million.

 - What types of jobs are being created by technology?